-Are you tired of embarrassing and painful fever blisters that pop up at the worst possible time?
-Learn how to use Castor Oil for Fever Blisters to help!
+Tired of embarrassing and painful fever blisters that pop up at the worst possible time?
+Learn how to use Castor Oil for Cold Sores to help!

 Do you call them fever blisters or cold sores?
 Most people know these bright red sores by one of these two names.
 They are painful spots that usually burn or itch without medication or an over-the-counter treatment.
 In the end, the tiny blisters eventually pop and begin to form a crusty layer on the surface.